ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 * Tenenbaum - Building machines that learn and think like people by learning to write programs

     Prof Tenenbaum is an established scientist and gifted speaker, and gave one of his inspiring talks on his group's recent results.
-Namely, his research strives to replicate the flexibility of general intelligence using generative models of the world (in this case mediated by programs).
+Namely, his research strives to replicate the flexibility of general intelligence (learning in babies, in fact) using generative models of the world (in this case mediated by programs).

     Title |
 --- | ---